localdevices/pyorc/docs/user-guide/cross_section/index.rst

 intensity, compared to the water.

 The manner in which our computer vision algorithm determines the water level is as follows:

-- the cross section coordinates can be interpreted in both real-world coordinates (i.e. as provided by you, measured in the field, but also as camera coordinates, i.e. through the camera configuration.
+- the cross section coordinates can be interpreted in both real-world coordinates (i.e. as provided by you, measured in the field), but also as camera coordinates, i.e. through the camera configuration.
 - the cross section is made "smart" by enabling all sorts of geometric operations on the cross section.
 You can for instance see in the top-right figure, that the cross section is extended left and right so that you can better see the channel shape.
 Also in the top-left (camera view), you can see that same extension in brown colored polygon